adrianlarion/useful-sed/README.md

 # MORE LIKE THIS:
 [simple-awk](https://github.com/adrianscheff/simple-awk) - A simple but practical guide to awk.
 <br>
-[wizardly-tips-vim](https://github.com/adrianscheff/wizardly-tips-vim) - less known Vim tips & tricks
+[wizardly-tips-vim](https://github.com/adrianscheff/wizardly-tips-vim) - Less known Vim tips & tricks

 -----